eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Description: Client Server of the OAuth2 client registered in the Authorization Server
 Default value: N/A

+Variable: `SERVER_FORWARD_HEADERS_STRATEGY`
+Description: Whether the server should consider X-Forwarded headers.
+In case the application is behind a reverse proxy, set this to `FRAMEWORK`.
+Possible values: `FRAMEWORK`, `NONE`
+Default value: `FRAMEWORK`

 Variable: `ISSUER_PUBLICURL`
 Description: URL the PID Issuer application is accessible from
 Default value: `http://localhost:${SERVER_PORT}${SPRING_WEBFLUX_BASE_PATH}`

 Variable: `ISSUER_AUTHORIZATIONSERVER_PUBLICURL`
 Description: URL of the Authorization Server advertised via the issuer metadata
-Default value: Value of `ISSUER_AUTHORIZATIONSERVER`

-Variable: `ISSUER_AUTHORIZATIONSERVER`
-Description: URL of the Authorization Server
 Default value: N/A

+Variable: `ISSUER_AUTHORIZATIONSERVER_METADATA`
+Description: URL used to fetch the metadata of the Authorization Server
+Default value: N/A

 Variable: `ISSUER_AUTHORIZATIONSERVER_INTROSPECTION`
 Description: URL of the Token Introspection endpoint of the Authorization Server
-Default value: N/A

-Variable: `ISSUER_AUTHORIZATIONSERVER_USERINFO`
-Description: URL of the UserInfo endpoint of the Authorization Server
 Default value: N/A

 Variable: `ISSUER_PID_MSO_MDOC_ENABLED`